 - The Inbound Marketing Flywheel

-- How to Build an Inbound Marketing Funnel
+- How to Build an Inbound Marketing Flywheel

 - Best Inbound Marketing Tools to Attract New Customers

-Inbound marketing is a marketing approach that involves attracting the right customers to your business through highly-targeted, engaging content tailored to their unique goals.
-When you implement an inbound marketing strategy, your campaigns draw customers by presenting solutions to your audience’s most pressing problems.
+Inbound marketing is a marketing approach that involves attracting the right customers to your business through highly targeted, engaging content tailored to their unique goals.
+Developing an inbound marketing strategy draws customers in by presenting solutions to your audience’s most pressing problems.
 Seems pretty straight forward right?
 Answer their questions, solve their problems, get their business.

 Business owners tend to prefer inbound marketing to other methodologies because it helps their company build authentic connections with potential customers.
 This leads to better close rates, increased retention, and raving fans.
 Plus, you skip all the spammy sales content that makes you cringe.